The cost of installing a complete fire and carbon monoxide alarm system ranges up to $950 with wiring.

 Find an American Red Cross chapter near you by typing your zip code into the online directory.
 Contact your local office to ask them how to get on the waiting list for this specific service.

-Your local fire department might offer free smoke and carbon monoxide detectors to needy families.
+Your local fire department might offer needy families free smoke and carbon monoxide detectors.
 It cannot hurt to call and ask.
 However, this strategy for getting alarms at no cost is hit or miss because there are approximately 30,000 departments nationwide.

 Furthermore, roughly 70% of fire stations are staffed by volunteer personnel, indicating that budget constraints make it fiscally impossible for many to hand out smoke alarms at no cost to homeowners.